ipbrennan90/PiMotions/docs/part2.md

 ```
 Once the sync is complete, we can go back to the browser at `localhost:80` (you may need to do a hard refresh).
 We should see the same behavior as we saw last time, because we are using the same fake values.

-So right now our code should look like this:
+Right now, our code should look like this:
 ```python
 class MotionDetector: